 I had success fixing a TIFF image using XnConvert (linked above) and converting it to a PNG.
 I was able to save ten files this way, but that was a small fraction of what I needed.

 Audio is relatively future-proof, as long as it is stored in a stand-alone audio file.
 The four most popular audio codecs are:

 AIF and WAV audio are both uncompressed.
 In fact, they have the same audio data, with different file headers.
 These are ideal long-term storage formats.
 Currently, all my audio archives are in WAV format.

 MP3, though highly compressed, is so popular that files in this format will be playable for years and years to come.
 While not an ideal audio format for archiving, MP3 is better than losing the file altogether.

 M4a is the audio portion of an MPEG-4 file.
 It, like MP3, is a lossy codec better suited for distribution than editing.
 Still is is widely used, though not as widely as MP3.

 However, the problem I ran into with older audio files was when I had stored them as QuickTime movies.
 And QuickTime is a format in transition.

-The BIG problem with video files are codecs that are no longer supported.
+A bigger problem with video files are codecs that are no longer supported.
 Apple removed support for 32-bit codecs in macOS Catalina, which means many early videos no longer play.
 Even my audio-only files, stored in early QuickTime movies, would not play.